-The FDA’s Final Rule on LDTs: What You Need To Know
+The FDA’s Final Rule on Lab-Developed Tests: What You Need To Know

 Jonathan Genzen and Jonathan Carr

-Summary: The FDA has now published its final rule on laboratory-developed tests (LDTs).
-The FDA’s new oversight will dramatically shift how clinical laboratories can develop and offer LDTs going forward, and more importantly, how we can continue to meet the needs of patients.
-Please join ARUP Chief Medical Officer and Senior Director of Governmental Affairs Jonathan Genzen, MD, PhD, and Chief Compliance Officer Jonathan Carr, JD, for an overview of the requirements included in the final rule and how these requirements differ across certain settings and types of testing.
-The webinar will conclude with a Q&A session during which our presenters will share their perspectives on questions submitted by registered attendees.
+Summary: The FDA’s final published rule on laboratory-developed tests (LDTs) will result in new oversight that will dramatically shift how clinical laboratories can develop and offer LDTs going forward.
+In this recorded webinar, ARUP Chief Medical Officer and Senior Director of Governmental Affairs Jonathan Genzen, MD, PhD, and Chief Compliance Officer Jonathan Carr, JD, provide an overview of the requirements included in the final rule and how these requirements differ across certain settings and types of testing.
+The webinar concludes with a Q&A session in which they share their perspectives on questions submitted by registered attendees.

 Timeline for Implementation